 - ½ cup unsalted butter (1 stick / 113 g)

 - 2 large eggs

 - 1 ½ teaspoons poultry seasoning

 - A few turns freshly ground black pepper

 - Turn on the Sauté function on the Instant Pot and melt the butter.
 Add the celery and onion and sauté until softened, about 3-5 minutes.

 - Meanwhile, in a large bowl, whisk the eggs, then whisk in the broth, poultry seasoning, salt and pepper.
 Once the celery and onion are cooked, carefully transfer them to the broth mixture and continue to mix until well combined.
 Set aside the insert to cool.

-- Add the dried bread cubes and fold them into the wet ingredients, turning them over gently in the bowl until the bread has absorbed the liquid and the vegetables are evenly distributed.
-Transfer the stuffing mixture into a greased 7-inch bundt pan or a 7-inch cake pan with 3-inch depth.
+- Add the dried bread cubes and fold them into the wet ingredients, turning them over gently in the bowl until the bread has absorbed the liquid and the vegetables are evenly distributed (this might take a few minutes!).
+Transfer the stuffing mixture into a greased 7-inch bundt pan or a 7×3-inch cake pan.
 Cover the pan with aluminum foil.

 - Rinse and dry the insert and return it to the Instant Pot.
 Pour in 1.5 cups of water and place a tall trivet inside.
 Carefully place the pan on the trivet.
 I recommend using a sling for easier removal.
 You can make your own out of aluminum foil (see post for tips).